-Arunrangsiwed, P., Bunyapukkna, P., Ounpipat, N., and Inpayung, P. (2018).
-Wannabe Effect: The Study of Wishful Identification and Prosocial Media Effect.
-In The 3rd Technology Innovation Management and Engineering Science International Conference (TIMES-iCON2018).
-Bangkok: Mahidol University.
-Available from: https://sw-eden.net/publications [December 14, 2018].
+Arunrangsiwed, P., Bunyapukkna, P., Ounpipat, N., & Inpayung, P. (2018).
+Wannabe effect: The study of wishful identification and prosocial media effect.
+In the 3rd Technology Innovation Management and Engineering Science International Conference (TIMES-iCON2018).
+IEEE.

-Arunrangsiwed, P., Chaisuriya, K., Khemachantri, S., Kulratanakul, V., Bunyapukkna, P., Cheachainart, K., and Ounpipat, N. (2017).
-Manga Saves Our Kids: The Effect of Manga Characters’ Ethics and Enthusiasm on their Attractiveness.
-In TIMES-iCON 2017: The 2017 Technology Innovation Management and Engineering Science International Conference (pp. 88-91).
-Bangkok, Thailand.
+Arunrangsiwed, P., Chaisuriya, K., Khemachantri, S., Kulratanakul, V., Bunyapukkna, P., Cheachainart, K., & Ounpipat, N. (2017).
+Manga saves our kids: The effect of Manga characters’ ethics and enthusiasm on their attractiveness.
+In the Technology Innovation Management and Engineering Science International Conference (TIMES-iCON) (pp. 88-91).
+IEEE.

-Arunrangsiwed, P., Jareonpon, P., Suwan, T., Wichakam, A., Atta-Arunwong, P., Cheachainart, K., and Bunyapukkna, P. (2018).
-The Influence of Fan’s Superhero Preference, Superhero’s Leadership, and Ethics on Fans’ Leadership Imitation.
-In New York International Business and Social Science Research Conference 2018 (pp. 31).
-Long Island City, New York, USA: Australian Academy of Business Leadership.
-Available from: https://sw-eden.net/publications [December 14, 2018].
+Arunrangsiwed, P., Jareonpon, P., Suwan, T., Wichakam, A., Atta-Arunwong, P., Cheachainart, K., & Bunyapukkna, P. (2018).
+The influence of fan’s superhero preference, superhero’s leadership, and ethics on fans’ leadership imitation.
+In International Business and Social Science Research Conference (pp. 31).

 Dunne, M. (2006).
 The representation of women in comic books, post WWII through the radical 60’s.
 PSU McNair Scholars Online Journal, 2(1), 20.